Page last updated: June 11, 2021

 A short string of data a user produces for a document using a private key such that anyone with the corresponding public key, the signature, and the document can verify that (1) the document was "signed" by the owner of that particular private key, and (2) the document was not changed after it was signed.

 A cryptographic algorithm used by Ethereum to ensure that funds can only be spent by their owners.
+It's the preferred method for creating public and private keys.
+Relevant for account address generation and transaction verification.

 A period of 32 slots (6.4 minutes) in the Beacon Chain-coordinated system.
 Validator committees are shuffled every epoch for security reasons.
 There's an opportunity at each epoch for the chain to be finalized.